 Sleeping at a clear bubble in Iceland was a fantastic experience.
 Inside the bubble, the temperature was comfortable.
 Our guide told us that the air is pumped into the bubble at 18 degrees Celsius and so I was expecting to find the bubble nice and warm.

 However, on our night, temperatures dropped to -20 with the wind chill factor and the bubbles are only made of thin plastic so I think the 18 degrees were cooled off quickly because I am pretty sure it was far colder inside.
 With the several blankets, our merino wool base layer, the electric blanket and the small heater, we were fine.
+Make sure to pack properly for Iceland.
 Once inside the cozy bed and cuddled up, there was little incentive for me or my partner to get out into the freezing temperatures of the forest, no matter how many Auroras showed up.
 And they did.

 It was our third night in Iceland and we had seen the Aurora Borealis every night while walking back to the hotel from dinner.
 We were surprised to see them so clearly in the city, with all the light pollution, especially considering that the predictions said the Auroras were not visible.
 I was happy to be in the bubble, even if the Auroras didn’t come out to play, because the setting made it the most romantic hotel room in the world.